 My MHPE thesis work explored how emergency physicians think, teach, and learn in multi-patient environments.
 Read my thesis here.

 See my serious board game (GridlockED) knowledge translation project here, which is inspired by my thesis.
+Read more about the entire program of research below by hitting the button.

 Emergency Department Communications